DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

  Aliases could also be defined and used for station/bank or line sensors.e.g.IFGTE(TRENTHAM, 0x80)

 **Example 2:** The CAM can have up to 10 occupation/line detectors.
-If two“linear” line sensors are needed, and we have bank 1 allocated (S10-S17), the following 16 vPins could be assigned to 2 banks of linear sensors.
+If two "linear" line sensors are needed, and we have bank 1 allocated (S10-S17), the following 16 vPins could be assigned to 2 banks of linear sensors.
 We can use (bs#) ID of 20 to 27 for first linear sensor(bank2) and 30-37 of bank3.
 The Command Station can easily handle banks of 8, using an ID based format of (CAM 020) and (CAM 030).
-The“bank” or b/s notation requires the leading ‘0’ on the bsNo. for automatic vpin calculation.
+The "bank" or b/s notation requires the leading '0' on the bsNo. for automatic vpin calculation.
 The linear segments at S21 to S27 may also be tested individually and a common bank threshold can be set if needed. e.g. **IFGTE(CAM 020,1)**...// bank occupied, or **IFGTE(CAM 024,16)** &nbsp; //2nd half occupied.

 Note: With ‘0%%’ notation, unless you understand the issue, avoid using bank 8 & 9 as mistakes may arise.(08# must be expressed as 010# and 09# as 011# for correct outcome)